History of Devin Booker in Timeline

 In 2020, Devin Booker won a gold medal with the U.S. Olympic team.

-On January 22, 2021, Devin Booker reached 8,000 career points in a game against the Denver Nuggets, where he also strained his left hamstring.
+On January 22, 2021, Devin Booker reached 8,000 career points scored in a game against the Denver Nuggets, also straining his left hamstring during that overtime.

 On February 8, 2021, Devin Booker scored a season-high 36 points in a win over the Cleveland Cavaliers.

-November 29, 2021: Booker Named Western Conference Player of the Week
+November 29, 2021: Booker named Player of the Week in the Western Conference

-On November 29, 2021, Devin Booker was named the Western Conference Player of the Week for his performance during Week 6, helping the Suns achieve a franchise-record 18-game winning streak.
+On November 29, 2021, Devin Booker was named the Player of the Week in the Western Conference for his performance during Week 6 of the season.

-In 2021, Devin Booker and Team USA won the Olympic gold medal in men's basketball.
+In 2021, Devin Booker and Team USA secured the Olympic gold medal in men's basketball.

 In 2021, Devin Booker helped lead the Phoenix Suns to the NBA Finals.

-January 17, 2022: Booker Receives Player of the Week Honor Again
+January 17, 2022: Booker receives second Player of the Week honor

-On January 17, 2022, Devin Booker received the Western Conference Player of the Week honor again for his efforts during Week 13.
+On January 17, 2022, Devin Booker received his second Player of the Week honor for his performance during Week 13.

 On March 24, 2022, Devin Booker scored a season-high 49 points in a victory over the Denver Nuggets, becoming the fourth-youngest player in NBA history to score 11,000 points.

-July 7, 2022: Booker Agrees to Contract Extension and Announced as NBA 2K23 Cover Star
+July 7, 2022: Booker agrees to contract extension and becomes cover star for NBA 2K23

-On July 7, 2022, Devin Booker agreed to a four-year, $224 million maximum contract extension with the Suns; he was also announced as one of the cover stars of NBA 2K23.
+On July 7, 2022, Devin Booker agreed to a four-year, $224 million maximum contract extension with the Suns.
+He was also announced as one of the cover stars of NBA 2K23 on the same day.

 October 2022: Ended Relationship with Kendall Jenner